George Henry Towry

 From October 1784 to March 1786 Towry was employed in home waters aboard the crack frigate Hebe 36, Captain Edward Thornbrough, on which vessel Prince William also served as a midshipman.
 He then followed the Prince, now a post captain, to the Pegasus 28, being aboard this frigate from March 1786 to December of the following year.
 On 6 February 1788 he passed his lieutenant’s examination and he was promoted to this rank on 23 October 1790.
 In the meantime, he had served in Prince William’s frigate Andromeda 28 from March 1788, and with the young royal aboard the Valiant 74 during the Spanish Armament of 1790.

 In 1793 Towry joined the Victory 100, Captain John Knight, the flagship of Vice-Admiral Lord Hood in the Mediterranean, and with seniority from 14 September he commanded the French prize corvette Eclair 18, serving in the Corsican Campaign from February 1794.
 His subsequent appointments over the next few months are not clear, but it seems likely that he commanded the Berwick 74 on a temporary basis from 26 May to 27 June, in which period he was posted captain on 18 June.
 He then probably joined the recently captured French frigate San Fiorenzo 36, from which he exchanged with Captain Sir Charles Hamilton into the Dido 28 in July.
-Some sources however state that he was commanding the Dido as early as 9 June, on which date that frigate arrived at Bastia to inform Lord Hood that the French fleet had come out of Toulon, and that he also commanded her when she was the only British vessel to fire upon the French fleet when they were chased into the Joaun Golfe on 12 June.
+Some sources however state that he was commanding the Dido when she was the only British vessel to fire upon the French fleet when they were chased into the Golfe Juan on 12 June, although this would appear to be incorrect.

 Remaining in the Mediterranean, the Dido took the French cutter Téméraire 20 into Leghorn in April 1795, and in May joined the fleet off Minorca.
 In company with the Lowestoffe 32, Captain Robert Gambier Middleton, she fell in with the French Minerve 40 and Artémise 36 on a voyage from Toulon on 24 June, the Dido engaging the former before being joined by the Lowestoft after the Artémise had fled the scene.
 The Minerve was captured, and upon being bought into the service the command was given to Towry in September.
 Remaining in the Mediterranean, he took a convoy from Leghorn to Sicily during February 1796.